afska/piugba/README.md

 - `make rebuild`: Recompiles (clean+build+package) a full ROM
 - `make restart`: Recompiles and starts the ROM
 - `make reimport`: Reimports the songs and starts the ROM without recompiling
-- `make check`: Verifies that all the tools are installed correctly
-- `make install`: Installs the importer dependencies

 ### Parameters